openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 Non-*abstract* classes are not allowed to have *abstract* methods (see :ref:`Abstract Methods`).

-If a class not declared *abstract*, then:
+If a class is not declared *abstract*, then:

--  any *abstract* member method of each direct superinterface is implemented (see :ref:`Overriding by Instance Methods`) by a declaration in such class;
+-  Any *abstract* member method of each direct superinterface is implemented (see :ref:`Overriding by Instance Methods`) by a declaration in that class;
--  declaration of the existing method is inherited from a direct superclass or a direct superinterface.
+-  The declaration of the existing method is inherited from a direct superclass, or a direct superinterface.

-If a default method (see `Default Method Declarations`) of a class superinterface is not inherited, then such default method can:
+If a default method (see `Default Method Declarations`) of a class superinterface is not inherited, then that default method can:

--  be overridden by a class method, and
+-  Be overridden by a class method, and
--  behave as specified in its default body.
+-  Behave as specified in its default body.

 A single method declaration in a class is allowed to implement methods of one or more superinterfaces.

-A :index:`compile-time error` occurs if a class field has the same name as the method from one of superinterfaces class implements.
+A :index:`compile-time error` occurs if the names of a class field, and of the method from one of superinterfaces that class implements are the same.

 .. index::
    class type